-What you need to do is have professional goals as part of your vision for the rest of your career.
+What you need to do is have career goals as part of your vision for the rest of your career.
 Climbing the ladder can only happen with such objectives in mind.

 So let’s talk about setting the right ones no later than this week.